A Survey on Federated Analytics: Taxonomy, Enabling Techniques, Applications and Open Issues: Wireless Network Applications

+\blue{The complexity of wireless network forces their designers to include many model-based structures to give data-driven intelligence to the wireless network.
+Some of these models are not as complex as neural networks.
+Therefore, FA is applied in these tasks as their federated computation solutions to utilize privacy-preserving data.
+These model-based tasks include SVM \cite{wang2020federated}, clustering \cite{mulvey2023cellular,wang2022content}, and knowledge distillation \cite{zhao2022semi}.}

-Some FA solutions directly enable non-neural network data analytics powers for wireless network challenges.
-They design federated versions of data analytics algorithms, such as clustering, to optimize wireless network systems.
-In \cite{mulvey2023cellular}, an FA solution is proposed for anomaly detection in cellular network antenna tilt.
-It transforms the data regarding antenna electrical tilt into signature vectors, and then performs federated clustering on these signature vectors, where the local clustering centroids serve as the FA insights.
+\textbf{Hiding raw data method(s).} In \cite{mulvey2023cellular}, an FA solution is proposed for anomaly detection in cellular network antenna tilt.
+It transforms the data regarding antenna electrical tilt into signature vectors and then performs federated clustering on these signature vectors, where the local clustering centroids serve as the FA insights.
 Then, anomaly items are then filtered out by measuring the distance between signature vectors and global clustering centroids.
 In \cite{wang2020federated}, the problem of energy consumption minimization in mobile edge computing task offloading is considered.
 To handle the time-varying user task, a federated version of support vector machine (SVM) is proposed.
-In the federated SVM scheme, the covariance matrix between users is transmitted from server to clients (base stations), and the SVM weights are uploaded from clients to server, and are then aggregated by the server.
+In the federated SVM scheme, the covariance matrix between users is transmitted from the server to clients (base stations), and the SVM weights are uploaded from clients to the server and are then aggregated by the server.
 Eventually, the global SVM can derive the optimal solution of task offloading, with optimized communication and computation overheads.
 In \cite{chen2021federated}, an FA scheme is utilized in mobile crowdsensing scenarios to discover malicious sensing tasks.
 In such a scheme, a machine learning module is equipped by each client (detection device).
 The clients predict whether a task is malicious, and uploads the prediction results to the server as the FA insight.
-The server aggregates the insights, and derives the updated reputation score of the task proposers to the clients, which helps optimize the prediction results in the future.
+The server aggregates the insights and derives the updated reputation score of the task proposers to the clients, which helps optimize the prediction results in the future.
 The global prediction results are also derived by aggregating the client predictions, with extra risk-aware computations.